Creating a login page for your WordPress password protected categories

 Create a central password login page

-The plugin comes with a shortcode that you can use to add login forms anywhere on your site.
-To do this, simply add the shortcode
+The plugin also provides a shortcode that you can use to add login forms anywhere on your site.
+To do this, simply add

 Password login form shortcode options

 By default, the message you have entered on the plugin settings page will appear above the password protected categories login form.

 You can override this for each individual login form using the following shortcode options:

 heading="Your heading here"- overrides the heading above the password login form.

 show_heading="false"- hides the heading above the password login form.
 This shortcode option is set to "true" by default, so you only need to use it if you want to hide the heading.

 message="your message here"- overrides the message displayed above the password entry field.

 label=""- overrides the 'Label' text which appears in or next to the password entry field (depending on your theme).

 button_text=""- overrides the button text on the category login form.